raj-bains-sdl/docs_new/content/en/docs/whyprophecy/_index.md

 Prophecy's low-code designer provides a visual drag-and-drop canvas to develop data pipelines, where business logic can be written as simple SQL expressions.
 We believe it is superior in every way to developing custom scripts:

 * **Many data users:** Our users don't need to be experts in Spark or Airflow, and this enables all the data users - data engineers, visual ETL developers, data scientists and data analysts to succeed.
 * **Productive development:** It is very quick to develop pipelines - you can drag and drop visual blocks into a pipeline and interactively run them to see the data after every step along the journey.
 Even coding data engineers are more productive with our product.

-## Complete Product
+{{< figure src="/images/whyprophecy/datapipeline.png" width="75%" align="center">}}

+## Code & DevOps
 Running at scale requires bringing the best software engineering practices to the refinement of data.
 Rapid development & deployment of data pipeline can be achieved by code on git & high test coverage, coupled with continuous integration & continuous deployment.
 Prophecy does the following to make this process work:

 * **Visual data pipelines as code:** Prophecy low-code editor stores visual data pipelines as high-quality code on git